Mayor, YNDC award $150,000 for city’s REVITALIZE Youngstown program

 YOUNGSTOWN

-The city of Youngstown and the work of the Youngstown Neighborhood Development Corporation were recognized Wednesday during a ceremony celebrating a $150,000 grant awarded to the REVITALIZE Youngstown campaign.
+The city of Youngstown and the work of the Youngstown Neighborhood Development Corp. were recognized Wednesday during a ceremony celebrating a $150,000 grant awarded to the REVITALIZE Youngstown campaign.

 Mayor Jamael Tito Brown said the grant is an example of what can be accomplished when organizations work together, and thanked Wells Fargo for being a partner with the city for the award.

-Ian Beniston, executive director of the Youngstown Neighborhood Development Corporation, said the group gained control of the building in July and that its first business tenant — Inspiring Minds, a free after-school program — had its first sessions this week.
+Ian Beniston, executive director of the YNDC, said the group gained control of the building in July and that its first business tenant – Inspiring Minds, a free after-school program – had its first sessions this week.

 Tiffany Sokol, YNDC’s housing director, led the renovation project at the building and said there was no lack of local applicants looking to secure business space at the location.